diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-25-how-to-minimize-tech-debt-from-the-start.md

 ## Introduction
 Tech debt has been a constant in all my work.
 All projects I have started working with had an amount of tech debt.
 Why does this happen?
-And better yet, what can we do to avoid falling on this tech-debt trap?
+And better yet, what can we do to avoid falling on this tech debt trap?

 ## What is tech debt?
 [Tech debt](https://en.wikipedia.org/wiki/Technical_debt) was a metaphor created by